I always love to learn about closet organization tips!

 Are your bulky sweatshirts or old tee shirts used for weekend outdoor wear or daily with your pajamas?

-Sorting by category will be extremely helpful later in the process when you plan for placement and products.
+Sorting by category will be extremely helpful later in the process when you plan for placement and products like storage boxes or fabric bins.

 Bonus Tip: I highly suggest that you do not shop for supplies before organizing.
 The process of organizing will highlight where you might benefit from using new or repurposed items for organizing.